 Having been through this several times before, Clare says she find it helps to replace the sadness with feelings of gratitude, so I'll be working on that in the coming days.
 I'll keep you posted.

-Read the other posts in this series: Roger and Me, Saying Goodbye, The Day Finally Comes and The Meat of the Matter.
+Read the other posts in this series: Roger and Me, Saying Goodbye, The Day Finally Comes, The Meat of the Matter and Pasture to Plate.